 Two paths that lead to the same peak, meaning either way what is being taught is to live in the moment.
-Whether you achieve this clarity by reminding yourself of death every day or you reach it by forgetting that death even exists, it doesn’t matter.
+Whether you achieve this clarity by reminding yourself of death every day or you reach it by forgetting that death even exists, it is the same.

 Pilaff now.
 Lignite tomorrow.
 Whatever you have to focus on in the present moment is life.
-Everything outside of it doesn’t matter.
 In this manner, life is also simplified.

 “A fresh road, and fresh plans!” he cried.
 “I’ve’ stopped thinking all the time of what happened yesterday.
 And stopped asking myself what’s going to happen tomorrow.
 What’s happening today, this minute, that’s what I care about.
 I say: ‘What are you doing at this moment, Zorba?’
 ‘I’m sleeping.’
 ‘Well, sleep well.’
 ‘What are you doing at this moment, Zorba?’
 ‘I’m working.’
 ‘Well, work well.’
 ‘What are you doing at this moment, Zorba?’
 ‘I’m kissing a woman.’
 ‘Well, kiss her well, Zorba!
 And forget all the rest while you’re doing it; there’s nothing else on earth, only you and her!
 Get on with it!'”